Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Depression symptoms include:

-For many with bipolar disorder, regular drinking as a form of self-medication greatly increases the risk of AUD.
+For many with bipolar disorder, regular drinking as a form of self-medication dramatically increases the risk of AUD.

 Common symptoms of AUD (or alcoholism) include:

-When someone is diagnosed with both a substance use disorder (SUD) and mental health disorder, this is called a dual diagnosis.
+A dual diagnosis is when someone is diagnosed with a substance use disorder (SUD) and mental health disorder.

-Alcohol can alter or enhance bipolar symptoms.
-For this reason, treatment typically begins with detox.
+Since alcohol can alter or enhance bipolar symptoms, treatment typically begins with detox.
 This allows medical providers to manage care during withdrawal, evaluate bipolar symptoms, and begin treatment.

 In this article